Peer Specialist Certification Program

 - Completion of the required classroom work

-- Completion of an 80 hour, nonpaid field practicum with a District community based mental health provider
+- Completion of an 80 hour, nonpaid field practicum with a District community based behavioral health provider

 - A score of a minimum of 85% on the certification examination